GNOME/glib/docs/reference/glib/building.md

   expression matching.
 The system version of PCRE is used, unless not available (which is the case on Android), in which case a fallback subproject is used.

+- GObject uses libffi 3.7.0 or newer to implement generic marshalling functionality.

 - The optional extended attribute support in GIO requires the `getxattr()` family of functions that may be provided by the C library or by the standalone libattr library.
 To build GLib without extended attribute